skrghosh/apt-dataset/README.md

 When citing this dataset, please use the following format:

-> [Name of Authors].
+> Sutanu Kumar Ghosh, Rigel Gjomemo, V.N.Venkatakrishnan.
 Citar: Cyberthreat Intelligence-driven Attack Reconstruction.
-[Online].
+[Online, Full citation details to be updated soon].

 A full copy of the license can be found [here](https://creativecommons.org/licenses/by/4.0/).